jnb666/blog/content/posts/local_llm_hosting-part2.md

 > ^C
 ```

-In the next post we'll extend this to cover tool calling so that the model can generate function calls and process the results.
+In [part 3](/posts/local_llm_hosting-part3) we'll extend this to cover tool calling so that the model can generate
+function calls and process the results.